About Us

 For 2025–2026, the draft budget stands at approximately £231–232 million, including a 4.99% council tax increase and £6.9 million in proposed savings.
 These measures are designed to address inflation, rising service demand, and reductions in government funding.

 In June 2025, we participated in a Corporate Peer Challenge conducted by the Local Government Association.
 The peer team highlighted strong internal collaboration and positive relationships with partners.
-The final report and council action plan will be presented to cabinet by September 2025.
+See the final report in the link above.

 The Herefordshire Big Economic Plan, published in March 2023, sets out a vision for a vibrant, inclusive, and zero-carbon rural economy by 2050.
 Developed with partners across sectors, it focuses on six priorities: people, community, environment, enterprise, infrastructure, and investment.
 The plan outlines five-year actions to boost skills, wages, and sustainability, with delivery overseen by a new Economy and Place Board.